 - 4 years: Nighttime fears and changes in routine can affect sleep quality.

-Recognizing these typical regression periods helps you prepare emotionally and practically, ensuring you’re not alone in this parenting journey.
+Knowing these typical regression periods helps you prepare emotionally and practically.
+You’re not alone in facing them.

 Signs Your Baby Is Experiencing a Sleep Regression

-As your baby approaches these common regression ages, you might start to notice certain signs indicating that sleep patterns are shifting.
+As your baby approaches these common regression ages, you might notice certain signs that sleep patterns are shifting.

 Frequent night awakenings, difficulty falling asleep, and shorter nap durations are all common indicators.
-You may also observe increased fussiness or irritability during the day, which can signal that your little one is overtired.
+You may also notice increased fussiness or irritability during the day, which often signals that your little one is overtired.

-Changes in appetite, such as wanting to feed more often or refusing feeds, can further accompany this phase.
-Additionally, if your baby seems more clingy or anxious, it might be a sign that they’re seeking comfort during this changing time.
+Changes in appetite can also come with this phase, such as wanting to feed more often or refusing feeds.
+If your baby seems more clingy or anxious, they’re likely seeking extra comfort as things shift.

-Recognizing these signals can help you navigate this challenging period, ensuring both you and your baby find a path back to restful nights.
+Catching these signals early can help you respond quickly and find your way back to restful nights.

 Reasons Behind Sleep Regressions